Yiling-J/tablepilot/README.md

 	- `-s, --saveto string`
 	  Specify a file to save the output, instead of storing it in the database.

+	- `-t, --temperature float`
+	  The sampling temperature.
+Higher values will make the output more random. (default 0.6)

 - **import**
   Import a CSV file as a table.
   ```